rhafer/opencloud/tests/README.md

 ## Running Test Suite With Federated Sharing (@ocm)

-TODO: change for valid link
 Test suites that are tagged with `@ocm` require running two different OpenCloud instances.
-More detailed information and configuration related to it can be found [here](https://doc.owncloud.com/ocis/5.0/deployment/services/s-list/ocm.html).
+TODO More detailed information and configuration related to it will be added later.

 ### Setup First OpenCloud Instance